Tackle Trauma With Online Therapy: Healing From Childhood Wounds

 Therapy led with the goal of addressing trauma, or trauma-focused therapy, is known to be highly effective.
 One study found that nearly 80 percent of those who visit a therapist to manage trauma-related concerns see a significant reduction in their symptoms.

 Therapists use a variety of methods to address trauma.
-Here are a few of the most common:
+Here are a few of the most common types of therapy for trauma:

 Cognitive behavioral therapy